billstclair/elm-sha256/example/README.md

 It takes about a second before the screen appears (on my 2011 iMac), while it runs Sha256.sha256, SHA.sha256sum, and the native JS code, 1,000 times each, to time them.

+(I've commented out the SHA package timing, until it is upgraded to 0.18)

 ## Performance

 The ```example``` directory contains the native JavaScript library, wrapped as an Elm package.
 If you include ```NativeSha256.elm``` and the ```Native``` directory in your project, you can do the following to run the JavaScript code: